 The American Property Casualty Insurance Association encourages parents to reinforce five necessary rules that teen drivers need to follow to stay safe behind the wheel in a car, truck, or SUV.
 Sit your teen down and talk to them (multiple times!) about the rules of the road.

 Set a good example by never driving after drinking.
 Remind your teen that drinking before the age of 21 is illegal, and alcohol and driving should never mix, no matter your age.

+Every Trip.
+Every Time.
 Lead by example.
 If you wear your seat belt every time you’re in the car, your teen is more likely to follow suit.
-Remind your teen that it’s important to buckle up on every trip, every time, no matter what (both in the front and back seats).
+Remind your teen that it’s important to buckle up on every trip, every time.
+This includes all passengers they are responsible for in the front and back.